Skip to Content

 5. Making Homemade Body Wash from bar soap is so easy.
 Find out how at www.drugstoredivas.net.Stick a funnel in the top of your empty container.
 Carefully pour the liquid into the container.

-Would you make this homemade body wash?
-Be sure to let us know in the comments.
+Have you tried this DIY Body Wash recipe?
+Be sure to let us know how it went in the comments.

 Betty